 September 28, 2011 22:36 Filed in: Work

-No, it's not the end of the world, but summer is pretty much over, so if you wanted to get your hands on my Final Independent Animation Training, while it is still at the special introductory price, you have two days left to do so.
-This special low price won't happen again, so if you want ot get in on "the last course you'll ever need", act now!
+No, it's not the end of the world, but summer is pretty much over, so if you wanted to get your hands on my Final Independent Animation Training, the best course there is to teach you how to draw anime, while it is still at the special introductory price, you have two days left to do so.
+This special low price won't happen again, so if you want to get in on "the last course you'll ever need", act now!
 Other items on sale for this summer special will be returning to their normal price as well.
 Head over to my store now and get in on the action before this sale ends!

 September 24, 2011 12:54 Filed in: Work

 As you create your independent projects and get them out there, along with it goes your name.
 This name you must continue to build if you are to grow your success.
 As this name grows, along with your independent projects, many opportunities will come to you that will allow you to use the skills you have gained to help others with their projects.
 You must be very careful in your selection of which projects to take on, and which projects to refuse, for two important reasons.